Herbert Grönemeyer

 Herbert Arthur Wiglev Clamor Grönemeyer (born 12 April 1956) is a German singer, musician, producer, composer and actor, popular in Germany, Austria and Switzerland.

 Grönemeyer starred as war correspondent Lieutenant Werner in Wolfgang Petersen's 1981 film Das Boot, but later focused on his musical career.
-His fifth album 4630 Bochum (1984) and his 11th album Mensch (2002) are the fourth and second best-selling records in Germany respectively, making Grönemeyer the most successful artist in Germany with combined album sales over 13 million.
+His fifth album 4630 Bochum (1984) and his 11th album Mensch (2002) are the fifth- and second-best-selling records in Germany respectively, making Grönemeyer the most successful artist in Germany with combined album sales over 13 million.

 Early life

 Grönemeyer was born on 12 April 1956 in Göttingen.
 He often refers to his personal roots as living in Bochum though, where he spent most of his childhood, youth and early adulthood.
 The medical professor Dietrich Grönemeyer is his brother.
 Grönemeyer's interest in music was sparked at the age of 8, when he started to take piano lessons.